shifty21/scone/resources/thoughts.md

 Failed to parse K=V data: invalid key/value pair "\\": format must be key=value

 1. mongodb
-   1. Generate tls certificate with CAS and export them to vault-dynamic
+   1. Generate tls certificate with CAS and export them to vault-dynamic (wont work, try with vault and export to mongodb)
    2. User this to start mongodb
    3. vault-dynamic registers dynamic secret and then consul-template can watch that config
 2. nginx